LOADING ...

 An amphibious landing at that time was met with

-resistance by the Turks. caution and timorous
+resistance by the Turks.
+Excessive caution and

 leadership by the commander, Sir Ian Hamilton,

-resulted in several initiatives.
+in several lost initiatives.
 Little headway

 after months of stalemate and stagnation on the